INTERIOR D-LINE

 DT | GEORGIA | 6’3 | 320

-Strengths: Stackhouse is a large and dense lineman with a space eating frame.
-He has a physical presence on the field and shows good functional strength at the point of attack.
-Stackhouse can geneerate good leg drive and has a solid anchor in the run game Weaknesses: Stackhouse is only valuable a situational player right now.
-He doesn’t offer much as a pass-rusher and won’t provide any real athleticism.
-Stackhouse’s motor is also a little low Bottom Line: Stackhouse has the size and strength to be a rotational depth piece that has situational value on run downs.
+Strengths: Stackhouse is a large, dense lineman with a true space-eating frame.
+He brings a strong physical presence and displays good functional strength at the point of attack.
+He generates solid leg drive and holds a dependable anchor against the run, making him effective in short-yardage or early-down situations.
+Weaknesses: He’s currently limited to a situational role, offering very little as a pass-rusher or athlete.
+His motor can run low, and he doesn’t consistently bring energy on every snap.
+Bottom Line: Stackhouse has the size and strength to contribute as a rotational depth piece with situational value.